FuriousGeorge19/W205-Course-Content/05-Storing-Data-II/sync-slides.md

 #
-## Project 01 Breakout
+## Project Review

 ::: notes
 Breakout at about 5 after the hour:
-- Check in with each group on their solution
+- Check in with each group on their projects
 - Answer questions as people have them on what they had trouble with
 :::